kjblanchard/GoonWorld/README.md

 - Learn about low-level programming for pictures (libpng) sound (ogg/openal), text (freetype) instead of using pre-made libraries
 - Better at cross-platform building with cmake (Macos, Linux, Windows, Emscripten)
 - Learn github actions to build and publish outside developer environment
+- Create music in DAW
+- Create Pixel art in Aseprite
 - Create a simple "Super mario bros" clone.

 ### Stretch Goals